sebastianruder/NLP-progress/russian/sentiment-analysis.md

 The dataset for RuSentNE-2023 evaluation is based on the Russian news corpus RuSentNE having rich sentiment-related annotation.
 The corpus is annotated with named entities and sentiments towards these entities, along with related effects and emotional states.
 The dataset contains over 11000 sentences from 400+ large texts.

-In the RuSentNE-2023 competition, named entities should be classified into one of three sentiment classes: positive, negative or neutral within the context of a single sentence.
+**Entity-Oriented Sentiment Analysis task:** Given a subset of sentences, in which every sentence includes one or several named entities.
+For each sentence all of the named entities should be classified into one of three sentiment classes: positive, negative or neutral within the context of a single sentence.

 Task paper: https://arxiv.org/pdf/2305.17679.pdf